German defense chief recommends international security zone in Syria | DW | 21.10.2019

 The paradigm shift in defense policy follows the German government's declaration Monday afternoon that Turkey's invasion of northern Syria is a violation of international law.

-"European friends should be thankful to our soldiers for doing this very dangerous but important work," he said, adding that the cease-fire, slated to end on Tuesday, would not be extended unless all Syrian Kurdish People's Protection Units (YPG), which he referred to as "terrorists," had left northern Syria.
+"European friends should be thankful to our soldiers for doing this very dangerous but important work," he said, adding that the cease-fire, slated to end on Tuesday, would not be extended unless all YPG units, which he referred to as "terrorists," had left northern Syria.

 Every day, DW's editors send out a selection of the day's hard news and quality feature journalism.
 Sign up for the newsletter here.